tytydraco/yessleep/out/Our_Deep_Space_Telescope_Looked_Back.md

 “Ssshhhh you must be starving” Harry’s voice sounded far away.
 My mind swimming in pain, my thoughts unable to congeal into solid words.

-By the time everyone found me, Clyde was dead.
+By the time everyone found me, Harry was dead.
 He had opened himself up with a wooden handle he managed to snap into a jagged point.
 He then pulled out his own stomach, and began wringing it out and feeding its contents to me until he passed out from blood-loss.

 But that’s not what it looked like.